-- 1/ The presence of foreign material (e.g. glass, dirt, insect parts, hair, wood, metal), foreign odor or flavor (e.g. burnt, scorched, moldy, rancid, sour, stale), or foreign color shall be cause for rejection of the lot. - 2/ Product not equal to or better than the approved preproduction sample (see 6.1) in palatability and overall appearance shall be cause for rejection of the lot.
-(This comparison shall be performed only when deemed necessary by an Agricultural Marketing Service (AMS) agent.) - 3/ Defect scored only once per tray can.
+- 1/ The presence of foreign material (for example, glass, dirt, insects, insect parts, hair, paper, paint, wood, metal), foreign odor or flavor (for example, burnt, scorched, moldy, musty, rancid, sour, stale), or foreign color shall be cause for rejection of the lot. - 2/ Product not meeting grade type and size, shall be cause for rejection of the lot.